BrentLab/NET-evaluation/README.md

 Refer to the singularity [website](https://singularity.lbl.gov/install-linux) to install singularity 2.4 or higher.
 ## 2. Download singularity container from [here]()
 ## 3. Run go command for GO enrichment analysis
-- For information about the arguments of go command:
+- For information/help  about the arguments of go command:

 `$ go -h`

-- To Run the command itself, refer to this toy example:
+- To Run the command, refer to this toy example once singularity is installed & sinuglarity container is downloaded :

 `$ cd ${path_of_code}`